braincow/ruuvi2iotcore/README.md

 # ruuvi2iotcore

-Ruuvi2iotcore is a Linux based gateway for relaying selected Ruuvi tag Bluetooth beacons to Google Cloud IoT Core service and to control the gateway from IoT Core.
+Ruuvi2iotcore is a GNU/Linux based gateway for relaying selected Ruuvi tag Bluetooth beacons to Google Cloud IoT Core service and to configure and control the gateway from it.

 ## Installation

-After cloning this Git repository you need to install few external C-libraries that are dependencies for Rust crates the project uses.
+After cloning this Git repository you need to install few external C-libraries that are dependencies for Rust crates this project uses.
 These are:

-* OpenSSL development files (openssl-devel in Fedora/CentOS)
+* OpenSSL development files (openssl-devel RPM package in Fedora)
-* Paho MQTT development files (paho-c-devel in Fedora/CentOS)
+* Paho MQTT development files (paho-c-devel RPM package in Fedora)
-* Paho MQTT build also requires cmake utility.
+* Paho MQTT build also requires the "cmake" utility.

-If you do not yet have Rust development environment setup please follow instructions for [Installing Rust](https://rustup.rs/).
+If you do not yet have Rust development environment setup please follow instructions for [Installing Rust](https://rustup.rs/) first as well.

 After C-language dependencies and Rust development environment have been setup you can compile the ruuvi2iotcore binary itself with Cargo: